saylordotorg/course_bio101b/Unit10.md

+---
+layout: default
+title: "BIO101B: Introduction to Molecular and Cellular Biology"
+course_description: "A detailed introduction to molecular biology, including proteins, carbohydrates, lipids, and nucleic acids, water, and other compounds that make up the cell.
+Particular emphasis is placed on the cell membrane, mitosis and meiosis, genetics and gene expression, transcription and translation, and cellular metabolism."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: Gene Expression** <span id="10"></span>
 *In this unit, you will learn about the universal genetic codes deoxyribonucleic acid and ribonucleic acid, which are better known as